How to format Campaign messages

 </html>

-Trackers are automatically included in your HTML campaigns, once you hit the send button.
-You will see both email opens and link clicks in all your HTML emails.
+Trackers are added automatically when you send HTML campaigns.
+You can see email opens and link clicks in your Campaign analytics.

 <a href="{{ url.unsubscribe }}">Unsubscribe from emails</a>

-- Use grid based layouts and avoid floating elements eg. avoid
+800px - Use grid-based or table-based layouts → avoid floating elements such as

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">